elissasoroj/Understory/docs/text/lifecycle_evo/evolution_landplants.md

 You may see the term dioecious applied to non-spermatophyte lineages.
 In particular, this term is often used in older literature when describing Bryophytes.
 The intent is to refer to a dioicous life cycle, however this is an incorrect use of the term and you should automatically translate it to 'dioicous' in your head when you encounter it used in this way.

-monoicous vs. dioicous = single vs. two gametophyte sexes homosporous vs. heterosporous = same vs. different spores monecious vs. dioecious = single vs. two flower types
+**monoicous vs. dioicous** = single vs. two gametophyte sexes <br>
+**homosporous vs. heterosporous** = same vs. different spores <br>
+**monecious vs. dioecious** = single vs. two flower types <br>

 ![Sexual Systems](assets/sexual-systems_wtitles.png#outline)

 ## Image Downloads
 Images are free to download and use in presentations, for teaching purposes, or study materials.
-When re-using, please credit the illustrator when possible: **Elissa Sorojsrisom**
+When re-using, please credit the illustrator, **Elissa Sorojsrisom**, and when possible linke back to this resource (https://elissasoroj.github.io/Understory/).

 **Life Cycle Comparison**|**Sexual Systems**|**Simplified Life Cycles**
 :-------------------------:|:---------------------:|:-------------------------------: